 How to Build a Pallet Wood Wall

-The hardest part of this project by far was taking the pallets apart without breaking them.
-Be sure to use your safety equipment, and try to save a few of the old nails to reuse to help the wall look authentic.
+The hardest part of this project, by far, is not breaking the boards when dismantling the pallet.
+Be sure to use your safety equipment and try to save a few of the old nails to reuse to make your pallet wall look authentic.
 Gloves and eye protection are a must for this project!

-You will need to find out the square footage of the wall you are going to cover.
-To do that you take the height and width of the wall in feet rounding up to the next foot and multiply them together.
-Then we laid out the boards and took measurements to ensure we had enough to cover the needed square footage for this project.
-Laying them out also gives you a chance to get an idea of how it will fit together.
+Find the square footage of the wall by taking the height and width of the wall in feet (round up to the next foot for simplicity) and multiply the two numbers.
+Then lay out the boards and measure them to ensure you have enough to cover the needed square footage on your wall.
+Laying them out also gives you an idea of how they will fit together.

-We painted the water closet before starting the wood project.
-You may need to do touch ups after your wood is on the wall because you will have some scratches here and there.
-Also it is important to paint the wall behind the wood because in this application there will be cracks and gaps that add to the rustic look.
-We could have used different colors depending on what look we wanted to pull from the wood.
-A blue gray or silver would have enhanced the blues and grays common in sun bleached weather exposed wood.
-Browns can make the wood look more used but not as old.
-We used black to get the look of a space or emptiness behind the wall.
-No matter the color you go with it is important to use a flat to limit any shine, it should look like an old wood wall not a new shiny wall covered by old wood.
+Paint the wall behind the wood because in this application there will be cracks and gaps that add to the rustic look.
+For this wood, a blue gray or silver would have enhanced the blues and grays in the sun-bleached weather-exposed wood.
+Browns would make the wood look more used but not as old.
+We used black to get the look of emptiness behind the pallet wood wall.
+No matter the color you go with it is important to use a flat sheen to limit any shine.
+It should look like an old wood wall, not a new shiny wall covered by old wood.

 Step 4: Start adding boards to the top of the wall, work only part way down